cssmodels/llm/README.md

 ## Description
 ### CODE
-- LLMAnalysis.ipnyb runs ChatGPT on the data and stores the result
+- RunLLM.ipnyb runs ChatGPT on the data and stores the result
-- MTURK.ipnyb runs MTurk to collect data from crowd workers
+- MTURK.ipnyb uses the MTurk API to collect data from crowd workers
-- Results.ipnyb analyzes the resulting data
+- ResultAnalysis.ipnyb analyzes the performance of the different models.
+- SupervisedModels.ipnyb runs the Naive-Bayes and BERT models and analyzes their performance.
 - Appendix1.ipnyb carries out analysis for Appendix 1: running a classification analysis on social media users for whom the labels are not a priori known.
 - Appendix2.ipnyb carries out analysis for Appendix 2: measuring the reliability of the analysis to small variations in the prompt.